 Over the years I’ve been featured locally and nationally in radio shows, newspaper and magazine articles, and television interviews.
 I have been awarded the prestigious Golden Circle Award from NAPO.
 I have taught classes on conquering clutter at Springfield Technical Community College, Holyoke Community College, and Asnuntuck Community College.
 I also produced a show entitled “Clearing the Clutter.”
 I volunteer my time as an advisor for the Western Mass Clutter Support Group, which I started several years ago.
 I am an established freelance writer on the subject of clutter.

-I am a member of the National Association of Professional Organizers (“NAPO”), NAPO Golden Circle of New England, Women Business Owners Alliance of the Pioneer Valley (recipient of the 2014 Business Woman of the Year Award), Western Mass Eldercare Professionals Association, Boston Women Connect, Connecticut Authors and Publishers Association, Living Local, and the Pioneer Valley Women’s Running Club.
+I am a member of the National Association of Productivity & Organizing Professionals (“NAPO”), NAPO Golden Circle of New England, Women Business Owners Alliance of the Pioneer Valley (recipient of the 2014 Business Woman of the Year Award), Western Mass Eldercare Professionals Association, Boston Women Connect, and the Pioneer Valley Women’s Running Club.

 "Thank you Carleen.